 Here’s where the transformation of your content can begin:

 First, you can begin by adopting the fact that we all are primarily emotional beings and…

-…emotions are unconscious feelings which guide all people.
+…Emotions are unconscious feelings which guide all people.

-…that people are very emotional about solving problems and fulfilling their desires too.
+…People are very emotional about solving problems and fulfilling their desires too.

-…important decisions are not made based chiefly on information, rational thought or logic.
+…Important decisions are not made based chiefly on information, rational thought or logic.

-…all significant purchase decisions are ultimately made only after emotions have ruled.
+…All significant purchase decisions are ultimately made only after emotions have ruled.

-…so all communications (all kinds) to your consumer markets should contain emotional aspects within them that speak to people as the emotional beings they are.
+…And all communications (all kinds) to your consumer markets should contain emotional aspects within them that speak to people as the emotional beings they are.

-…embracing and acting on this will be highly advantageous to you.
+…Embracing and acting on this will be highly advantageous to you.